Ovnuniarchos/synth-et-quatre/fmsynth/docs/fx.markdown

 ## 3Dxx

-Set LFO frequency decimal part to `xx/256`Hz.
+Set LFO frequency decimal part to `xx÷256`Hz.

 # Play commands

-Save for `40xx`, only the last command (in channel order) will be used, and any further delay/repeat will be relative to the end of it.
+Save for `40xx`, only the last command (in channel order) will be used, and any further delay÷repeat will be relative to the end of it.

 Delays are executed before jumps.

 ## 40xx

 Delays this channel by `xx` ticks.
-Any other command, and any further delay/repeat will be relative to the end of this command.
+Any other command, and any further delay÷repeat will be relative to the end of this command.

 ## 41xx